by Jason Wasserman MD PhD FRCPC

 Reflux esophagitis is caused by the movement or ‘reflux’ of acid from the stomach into the esophagus.
 For many people with this condition, certain foods act as a trigger and avoiding these foods often offers significant relief.
 Alcohol also acts as a trigger for reflux.

 Patients with diabetes, hypothyroidism, abdominal obesity, and certain autoimmune disorders are also at increased risk of developing reflux esophagitis.
 The condition is also much more common in pregnant women as the growing uterus puts upward pressure on the stomach.

-If the acid reflux continues over a long period of time (usually years), the squamous cells that line the inside of the esophagus are replaced cells that are normally found in the small intestine.
+If the acid reflux continues over a long period of time (usually years), the squamous cells that line the inside of the esophagus are replaced by cells that are normally found in the small intestine.
 These intestinal cells are designed to protect tissue from the strong acids in the stomach.
-The change from squamous epithelium to intestinal epithelium is an example of intestinal metaplasia.
+The change from squamous cells to intestinal-type is called intestinal metaplasia.